-Congratulations on taking the Correspondence Course on the original writings of H. P. Blavatsky and William Q Judge.
+Congratulations on signing up for the Correspondence Course on the original writings of H. P. Blavatsky and William Q Judge.

-You are invited to read carefully these notes and guidance on the course.
-They will show you how to complete the topics, answer the questions at the end of them and start undertaking your own research.
+You are invited to read carefully these notes and guidance on the course, it will show you how to approach the topics to get the most from them, to answer the questions thoughtfully, and to start undertaking well-directed reading and research.

-If there are any questions please get in touch, in the mean time we wish you all success in your studies,
+If there are any questions please get in touch, in the meantime we wish you every success in your studies,

 The United Lodge of Theosophists

 “We take nothing on faith, and we go beyond and higher than any dogmatic religion

 or materialistic physical science, since that is our motto.”

 H. P. Blavatsky

 A true knowledge of nature has been sought by many of the great minds of the past and they discovered and recorded the means to open man’s spiritual insight.
 They taught that there are faculties in man, often quite latent, called in Theosophy and in the East, Buddhi and Manas, and in the West spiritual intuition and higher mind, the right study of which raises our consciousness and thus refines our perceptions, intelligence and sympathies.